0115 964 7740 - law@curtisparkinson.com

 The Fraud Advisory Panel, HM Land Registry and the Law Society of England and Wales have produced a new guide to help homeowners prevent property title fraud.

 Unfortunately, property title fraud is real.
-Houses are sold and furnishings removed without the owner’s knowledge.
+Houses are sold, and furnishings are removed without the owner’s knowledge.
 Take the recently reported case involving Mr Hall, who drove home to Luton after being alerted by neighbours to find his house occupied by strangers in the throes of renovation work.

 Most at Risk